marieval/100DaysOfCode/README.md

 **Today´s Progress:** I finished the book _Web Development with Node & Express_ (by Ethan Brown).

 ### Day 137 - 3.1.2019 (Thu)
-**Today´s Progress:** I reviewed using Git (I want to use it when working on my Plan-App/Plan-Up project.)
+**Today´s Progress:** I reviewed using Git (I want to use it when working on my Plan-App/Plan-Up project.).
+I created _new repository for my Plan-Up project on_GitHub_ and pushed the project-structure there.
 I did the basic HTML structure of the project.